 - If your shoes are too soft, then the shoe can cause injuries.
 Don’t be afraid to grab the shoe and to bend and twist it.
 If it appears to be supportive, try it on and compare it to a few other pairs.
 The most comfortable shoe is often the right one for your foot.
 If it’s uncomfortable to start with, there’s a very high chance that it will stay that way.

-- A good shoe is the easiest way to prevent foot pain.
+- A good shoe is the easiest way to prevent pain.
 If pain persists, however, then it’s advisable to get your feet assessed to see what the underlying problem is and to get it treated before it becomes a serious injury.

-Problems with heel pain?
+Problems with heel pain and seeking treatment?

 Thoughts or questions?